 Global Factors: Global factors didn’t play a significant role in this project, as it wasn’t specifically designed for any particular global market or to address geopolitical issues.
 However, we did consider the general global trend toward increased data security and privacy concerns, especially with rising cyber threats.
 This influenced our decision to implement strong and secure authentication features, such as fingerprint recognition and password protection, ensuring that the product would meet global expectations for secure data storage.
 We were not able to include all the languages for our UI so the understanding of English would be necessary for users to use our product, but choosing English as the language is useful, as it is the most widely known language and can make it accessible for the most people.

 Cultural Factors: Different cultures might also have varying preferences when it comes to things like the user interface, some might prefer simple, clean designs, while others may want more detailed instructions or support in multiple languages.
-With this in mind we tried to make our design as simple and easy to use as possible.
+With this in mind, we tried to make our design as simple and easy to use as possible.
 Unfortunately, we were not able to implement other languages other than English due to the LCD.
 However, as English is the most well-known language in the world, our product should have enough reach to be understood by most individuals.
 In areas with a higher risk of cyber threats, users might expect stronger security, like multi-factor authentication or biometric features, which is why we utilize two forms of authentication, password and fingerprint access.

 Social Factors: This product would affect the social environment of corporations, allowing for easier collaboration and teamwork, with multiple people using the same drive.
 It’ll also allow for a more secure work environment with the data stored on the USB drives not being able to be stolen easily by malicious actors who also have access to it.
 This also prevents data being unintentionally shared with other unassuming users of USB drives.